avargasv/ContribsGH-P-C/PostP-C.md

 ## 1. Introduction

-This fifth post of the series started with [link to the first post], will explain in detail parts of our fourth solution to a software development problem consisting in:
+This fifth and final post of the series started with [link to the first post], will explain in detail parts of our fourth solution to a software development problem consisting in:

 *The implementation of a REST service based on the GitHub REST API v3 that responds to a GET request at port 8080 and endpoint `/org/{org_name}/contributors` with a list of the contributors and the total number of their contributions